Accessing Practice Materials

 - One of the 3 free-response questions will include an experimental or lab-based component.

 - Questions will assess all 7 of the science practices: visual representations, question and method, representing data and phenomena, data analysis, theoretical relationships, mathematical routines, and argumentation.

 A four-function, scientific, or graphing calculator is allowed on both sections of the exam.

 For free-response questions from the 2019 exam, along with scoring information, check out the table below.

-Be sure to review the Chief Reader Report.
+Be sure to review the Chief Reader Report (available this fall).
 In this invaluable resource, the Chief Reader of the AP Exam compiles feedback from members of the reading leadership to explain how students performed on the FRQs, summarize typical student errors, and address specific concepts and content with which students have struggled the most that year.